-Ingestion
+Ingestion:

-If swallowed, DO NOT induce vomiting unless directed to do so by medical personnel.
+If swallowed, DO NOT induce vomiting.
 Get medical attention.
 Never give anything by mouth to an unconscious person.
-Rinse mouth.

 4.2.
-Most important symptoms/effects, acute and delayed:
+Most important symptoms and effects, both acute and delayed:

-For most important symptoms and effects (acute and delayed), see Section 2 (Hazard Statements and Supplemental Information) and Section 11 (Toxicology Information) of this SDS.
+For most important symptoms and effects (acute and delayed), see Section 2 (Hazard Statements and Supplemental Information if applicable) and Section 11 (Toxicology Information) of this SDS.

 4.3.
-Indication of immediate medical attention and special treatment needed, if necessary:
+Indication of any immediate medical attention and special treatment needed: